 The Company entered into various services agreements with its parent company and other Group subsidiaries.
-Net other losses in the statement of comprehensive income (loss) includes income of \$\\$nil (2017 - \\$2.1 million) relating to such transactions with LHL and its subsidiaries.
+Net other income in the statement of comprehensive income includes income of 1.6 million (2018 -snil) relating to such transactions with LHL and its subsidiaries.

-The table below provides a break down of the net service fees includes within net other losses:
+The table below provides a break down of the net service fees included within net other income:

-2018 \$m 2017 \$m
+2019 \$m 2018 \$m

-Service fee income 3.8 3.6
+Service fee income 5.4 3.8

-Service fee expenses (3.8) (1.5)
+Service fee expenses (3.8) (3.8)

-Net service fees 2.1
+Net service fees 1.6

 LHL's equity based compensation scheme is its RSS.
-LHL has issued RSS to certain LICL employees.
+LHL has issued RSS options to certain LICL employees.
 LHL charges the Company for equity based compensation granted.
 Charges are based on the underlying estimated fair values and vesting conditions, adjusted by actions taken by LHL's Remuneration Committee as required.
-Refer to note 6 for the equity based compensation expense included in the statement of comprehensive income (loss).
+Refer to note 6 for the equity based compensation expense included in the statement of comprehensive income.